-Based on these considerations, the Remuneration Committee resolved to submit to the Board of Directors' s approval bonus pool amounts merely grounded on performance results, without incorporating any upside defined by the multipliers.
-In particular, the proposal submitted to the Board emerged in total bonus pool amount ~ 13% lower than the total theoretical value, mostly as a result of balancing per-capita bonus levels and performances within each country/division.
+In this context, the Remuneration Committee resolved to submit to the Board of Directors' approval bonus pool amounts mainly grounded on performance results, incorporating only in few cases the upside deriving from multipliers.
+In particular, the proposal submitted to the Board emerged in total bonus pool amount ~ 11% lower than the total theoretical value, mostly as a result of balancing per-capita bonus levels and performances within each country/division.